grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/05 k6 Extensions.md

 		// InstanceCore provides some useful methods for accessing internal k6
 		// objects like the global context, VU state and goja runtime. modules.InstanceCore
+		// Comparator is the exported module instance.
+		*Comparator
 	}
 )